sparsh-99/Python-Package/Readme.md

-# GaBi-distribution Python Package
+# gabi-distribution Python Package
-GaBi stands for Gaussian-Binomial Distribution python package
+gabi stands for Gaussian-Binomial Distribution python package

 ### Files
 Explanation of files in the package